The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: Degenerate plasma in flat spacetime

-In order to compute the equation of state of the degenerate matter, we consider the spacetime within a white dwarf star to be described by the Minkowski metric $\eta_{\mu\nu} = diag(-1,1,1,1)$ \emph{i.e.} we ignore the corrections from the \emph{general relativity} (as also done by Salpeter \cite{salpeter1961energy}).
+In order to compute the equation of state of the degenerate matter, we consider the spacetime within a white dwarf star to be described by the Minkowski metric $\eta_{\mu\nu} = diag(-1,1,1,1)$ \emph{i.e.} for time being we ignore the corrections from the \emph{general relativity} (as also done by Salpeter \cite{salpeter1961energy}).
+Nevertheless, we shall be considering these corrections arising from the general relativity in a later section.
 The degenerate electrons are fermionic degrees of freedom and are represented by the Dirac spinor field $\psi$ along with the action